jshholland/inv.alid.pw/posts/links-apr-2019.md

 hamburgers tend to serve bad fries and vice versa; but because they would likely not eat anywhere where both were bad, they fail to allow for the large number of restaurants in this category which would weaken or even flip the correlation.'
+Probably a useful concept to have a handle for.

 [Colin Wright](https://twitter.com/ColinTheMathmo) is mostly famous for inventing the juggling notation known as 'siteswap', but was in